jplaroche2000/coherence-hotkeys/README.md

 - the cache's backing map must be configured to use a local cache (local-scheme for the backing-map-scheme)
 - you need an invocation service to run an invocable (com.tangosol.net.Invocable)
-- your cache keys must be serializable ()
+- your cache keys must be serializable and implement Comparable

 ## Running the example